Request A

 What is the history of Holi?

 The festival of Holi has also evolved with time and it was not used to be celebrated in the way you will see a celebration of Holi festival in the modern era.
-But do you know why do we celebrate Holi and how did it all start?
+But do you know why we celebrate Holi and how did it all start?
 The history of Holi dates back to even before the birth of Christ.

 As per Hindu mythology, it all started when Lord Vishnu killed the younger brother of Hiranyakashipu, the demon king.
 Hiranyakashipu, who had been granted a boon of immortality by Brahma, decided to avenge Lord Vishnu.
 Drunk in power, he started killing innocents and doing other wrongful deeds with an ulterior motive of ruling the entire world.
 He ordered everyone in his state to worship him instead of any other God or Goddess.
 Prahlad, the son of Hiranyakashipu, who was a proud devotee of Lord Vishnu, however, continued worshipping Lord Vishnu.